Realistic, modular, composable, algebraic optimizations with some correctness guarantees: DAXPY

 type (ι,α,ω) iter_assign = (ι, α, ω) ovec -> (ι, α) vec -> ω

-It is in turn expressed, one way or another, via iter, which embodies a particular way of executing vector updates: element assignments.
-When ω is the same as ω', one may think of iter as reduction over the monoid ω.
+It is in turn expressed, one way or another, via iter, which embodies a particular way of enumerating the index space (and hence of executing vector updates -- element assignments).

 as we said in the previous section.
 This is the general, textbook code, which we write once and for all.
 After that, we instantiate it in various ways, as below.